Fox-Alpha/logrotatewin/README.md

 I've added the following features:
 - Ability to provide relative path when specifying Olddir
 - Ken's always compares to previous run when rotating, so the first run was never successful for me.
 I fixed it.
-- If confpath is not provided Content\logrotate.conf will be used by default.
+- If confpath is not provided, Content\logrotate.conf will be used by default.
 - Added log4net for logging.